+NOTE x: Only NF instance or NF set of level of binding is supported at the BSF.

-b) For the storage of binding information, the PCF utilizes the Nbsf_Management service of the BSF to register, update or remove the binding information from the BSF.
-The PCF ensures that the binding information is updated each time an IP address is allocated or released for the PDU Session or, for Ethernet PDU Sessions, each time the PCF is notified that a MAC address is taken into use or no more used in the PDU Session.
+b) The PCF utilizes the Nbsf_Management service of the BSF to register, update or remove the stored information in the BSF.
+The PCF ensures that the binding information is updated each time an IP address is allocated or released for the PDU Session or, for Ethernet PDU Sessions, each time the PCF is notified that a MAC address is taken into use or no more used in the PDU Session or, each time the PCF instance is changed.

-c) For the retrieval of binding information, any NF, such as NEF or AF, that needs to discover the selected PCF for the tuple (UE address, DNN, SUPI, GPSI, S-NSSAI, IPv4 address domain) (or for a subset of this tuple) uses the Nbsf_Management_Discovery service operation as defined in 3GPP TS 29.521 [22].
+c) For the retrieval of binding information, any NF, such as NEF or AF, that needs to discover the selected PCF address(es), and if available, the associated PCF instance ID, PCF set ID and the level of binding for the tuple (UE address, DNN, SUPI, GPSI, S-NSSAI, IPv4 address domain) (or for a subset of this tuple) uses the Nbsf_Management_Discovery service operation as defined in 3GPP TS 29.521 [22].

+d) If the NF received a PCF set ID or a PCF instance ID with a level of binding as result of the Nbsf management service discovery service operation, it should use that information as NF set level or NF instance level Binding Indication to route requests to the PCF.

+e) For an ongoing NF service session, the PCF may provide Binding Indication to the NF (see clause 6.3.1.0 of TS 23.501 [2]).
+This Binding Indication shall then be used instead of any PCF information received from the BSF.